buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

                 ...))

 :guilabel:`Which events would you like to trigger this webhook?`
-    Leave the default -- ``Just the push [tag]  events`` -- other kind of events are not currently supported.
+    Leave the default -- ``Just the push [tag], create, release,  events`` -- other kind of events are not currently supported.

 And then press the ``Add Webhook`` button.